briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     1. _(1)_ If a veteran's organization, fraternal organization or a sporting organization authorized to conduct instant bingo pursuant to subsection (a) of this section has been issued a liquor permit under Ohio R.C.
-Chapter 4303, that permit may be subject to suspension, revocation, or cancellation if the veteran's organization, fraternal organization, or a sporting organization violates a provision of this chapter or Ohio R.C.
-Chapter 2915.
+[Chapter 4303][ORC Chapter 4303], that permit may be subject to suspension, revocation, or cancellation if the veteran's organization, fraternal organization, or a sporting organization violates a provision of this chapter or Ohio R.C.
+[Chapter 2915][ORC Chapter 2915].

     2. _(2)_ No veteran's organization, fraternal organization, or a sporting organization that enters into a written contract pursuant to subsection (b) of this section shall violate any provision of this chapter or Ohio R.C.
-    Chapter 2915, or permit, aid, or abet any other person in violating any provision of this chapter or Ohio R.C.
-Chapter 2915.
+    [Chapter 2915][ORC Chapter 2915], or permit, aid, or abet any other person in violating any provision of this chapter or Ohio R.C.
+[Chapter 2915][ORC Chapter 2915].

 4. _(d)_ A veteran's organization, fraternal organization, or a sporting organization shall give all required proceeds earned from the conduct of instant